 If the seller did agree to send you the shipment upfront, make sure you have it in your hands before you send the money.

 They’ll often tell you that they shipped the thing and that it’s safe for you to transfer money.

 They go as far as to Photoshop a post office receipt to prove the point.
 You could also get an empty package.
 Better safe than sorry.

 The Craigslist website offers more examples of scams and some sound advice.

 This one hits close to home.
-However, it wasn’t Cash App that was used, as it didn’t even exist at the time.
+However, it wasn’t Cash App that was used, as it didn’t even exist back then.
 My girlfriend at the time (now wife) got scammed out of an apartment rental in Amsterdam a good few years back.

 Long story short, they never got their money back, but a neighbor, a nice old lady, took them all in, and they even went out to a party with her.
 Thank God there are still nice people out there.

 Once you transfer the money via Cash App, Venmo, or Zelle – it’s gone.
-The transaction can’t be cancelled or money refunded.
+The transaction can’t be canceled or money refunded.